Dysphoria has made me do a lot of shitty things.

 In college, I drank too much too often, forced myself to lift weights that were too heavy for me, and refused to do any favors for my friends because I “didn’t want to be taken advantage of.”
 I got involved in a forty-minute Mexican standoff with some dude, with both of us refusing to go inside a store, all because I wouldn’t let him open the door for me.
 One of my relationships soured and died because I turned everything into a competition of “who could be the better man.”

 Stories such as these will inevitably be brought up when I talk about my past, but they’re not stories I’m proud of.
-I by no means think that it was okay for me to be that way just because I was constantly dysphoric.
+I by no means think that dysphoria makes this sort of behavior okay.

-My physical appearance and how I like to present myself have rendered the effects of my dysphoria nearly invisible.
-I can tell you — indeed, I have been telling you — just how much self-loathing I had, about the nights when I curled up and wished that my life would just end because I would never be happy with my too-high voice and body frame that made all mens’ clothes look like drag costumes on me, or the numerous times I’ve sat across from cis therapists, trying and failing to explain what I was going through because they couldn’t comprehend the idea of a “girly girl” having so much dysphoria.
-I can tell you about the time that the brother of someone I was seriously dating got me alone and told me that I needed to get electroshock therapy to make me “properly feminine”, once and for all.
-I can tell you about the time an older family friend told me that I was a “freak” who “would party my way through college and then get pregnant” due to my gender issues.
+My physical appearance and how I like to present myself have rendered the effects of my dysphoria nearly invisible, but it doesn’t mean that they weren’t real: all the self-loathing, the nights when I curled up and wished that my life would just end because I would never be happy with my too-high voice and body frame that made all mens’ clothes look like costumes on me, the numerous times I’ve sat across from cis therapists, trying and failing to explain what I was going through because they couldn’t comprehend the idea of a “girly girl” having so much dysphoria.
+The time that my partner’s brother got me alone and told me that I needed to get electroshock therapy to make me “properly feminine,” once and for all.
+The time an older family friend told me that I was a “freak” who “would party my way through college and then get pregnant” due to my gender issues.

-Those things fucked me up majorly.
-Since crying, journaling, and talking to literally anybody about what I was going through was “too weak and girly”, I instead kept it inside and refused to show any emotions.
-To this day, I still feel an involuntary burst of pride whenever someone tells me I dealt with a tough situation unemotionally, and it may take years for that to stop being a natural response.
+Obviously, those things majorly fucked me up … but since crying, journaling, and talking to anybody about what I was going through was “weak” and “emasculating,” I shoved all of my rage, despair, and hopelessness deep down.
+To this day, I still feel an involuntary burst of pride whenever someone tells me I dealt with a tough situation unemotionally.
+It may take years for that to stop being a natural response.

 It’s understandable but not excusable for me to have reacted to my environment by becoming this deeply hateful, borderline-alt-right-misogynistic piece of trash.
 My shitty behavior was still shitty, and I cringe today when I think of all the people I negatively impacted because I felt that I wasn’t masculine enough.